 Eater provides dozens of maps to guide you to the top places and things to eat and drink in Nashville.
 Below, we pull the top one or two points on the most popular maps to help time-starved eaters prioritize which spots to visit.

 Hot Chicken: A true Nashville original, hot chicken was born more than 70 years ago at Prince’s Hot Chicken Shack.
-The Ewing Drive location is sadly, now permanently closed, but there’s an outpost on the south side and a counter at the new Assembly Food Hall still cranking out that familiar fiery fowl.
-Today several restaurants get accolades for their take on the iconic dish, and of course, locals argue over which version is the best.
-Now tourists can find dishes featuring hot chicken at hundreds of local restaurants, but only a few stand out among locals, who have even formed a Facebook group to discuss the fiery bird. also, here’s a fun running list of all hot chicken-inspired dishes around town that color outside the lines with creative takes like Nashville hot oysters, Nashville hot ice cream, and a Nashville hot bloody mary.
+The Ewing Drive location is sadly now permanently closed, but there’s an outpost on the south side and a counter at the new Assembly Food Hall still cranking out that familiar fiery fowl.
+Today several restaurants get accolades for their take on the iconic dish, and of course, Nashvillians argue over which version is the best.
+Now tourists can find dishes featuring hot chicken at hundreds of local restaurants, but only a few stand out among locals, who have even formed a Facebook group to discuss the topic.
+Also, here’s a fun running list of all hot chicken-inspired dishes around town that color outside the lines with creative takes like Nashville hot oysters, Nashville hot ice cream, and a Nashville hot bloody mary.

 Brunch: Bevies of bachelorettes show up looking for the best of Nashville brunches.
 Fortunately, there is no shortage of restaurants catering to the bubbly-drinking, breakfast food-loving crowd.
 Butcher & Bee routinely fills up for weekend brunch, and the whipped feta alone is worth a visit.
 Also on the east side, the charming and always interesting menu at lou.
 South of town and looking for brunch in Franklin?
 Mimosas, they’re flowing there too.

 Bars: Nashville is nothing if not a drinking town, and the bar scene here holds its own against other larger cities.
 There are plenty of places to grab a drink, from the city’s oldest dives to its newest watering holes.
-Head to Robert’s Western World (416 Broadway) for cheap beer and an old-school honky-tonk experience.
-Or, take in the speakeasy vibes at cocktail bar the Patterson House (part of Ben and Max Goldberg’s Strategic Hospitality).
+Head to Robert’s Western World for cheap beer and an old-school honky-tonk experience, or take in the speakeasy vibes at cocktail bar the Patterson House (part of Ben and Max Goldberg’s Strategic Hospitality).
 Nashville’s Attaboy recently showed up on the James Beard Awards semifinalist list for its outstanding bar program.

 Nashville Food Neighborhoods to Know